Watch Stories

 What can limit value

-In short, the RALF TECH WRX has a healthy pre-owned value when it is rare, complete, well maintained and properly contextualised.
-Its market is more confidential than that of major Swiss icons, but that is precisely what can appeal to an enthusiast of French tool watches and contemporary military series.
+In summary, a RALF TECH WRX is more likely to retain market interest when it is rare, complete, well maintained and properly documented.
+Its market remains more confidential than that of the major Swiss icons, making the quality of the individual example, its provenance and its price positioning particularly important.

 Why buy a RALF TECH WRX from Mostra?